Jittojoyes98/Dropform/README.md

 **_Usage_**

-- To run the server locally, run: `npm run serve`
+- To run the server locally, run: `npm run dev`
-- Your server will start at `http://localhost:3030`.
+- Your server will start at `http://localhost:3000`.

 **_What is Dropform?_**